Fatdevil/GolfIQ-YOLO/docs/replay-analyzer.md

 The file is written without server round-trips to keep the workflow fast and binary-safe.

+## Share links

+- Every uploaded HUD or round capture receives a share id.
+Visit `/share/<id>` to open a public, mobile-friendly run summary with OG metadata for pasting into Slack or issues.
+- The share page exposes quick actions to open the run directly in the analyzer, copy the canonical link, or download the raw JSON without recompression.
+- HUD runs show duration, FPS, p95 latency, re-centre counts, and pin-distance dispersion heuristics.
+Round uploads render course info, total vs par, strokes per hole, and FIR/GIR hit rates.

 ## Troubleshooting

 - **No timeline** — the HUD run did not record any `hud.frame` events with a recognised state.
 Capture again and ensure the QA